arithdon/git-intro/doc/git_fundamentals.md

 ## Objects

-There are three types of objects: blob, tree, commit. (tag is not a type of object -- it is just a reference to a commit object)
+There are different types of objects: blob, tree, commit, tag (annotated tag).

 ```bash
 # list all objects